KostasDemiris/Systems-Eng-2024/README.md

-# The systems engineering github repository for Groups 14 and 15?
+The systems engineering github repository for Groups 14 and 15?
+(Probably just group 15...)